2018 is the year of the bike.

 Over the last two years, I have worked with Switzerland Tourism to create content for their campaign.
 It started with listing the best cycling loops in the country with a group of experts.
 The next step was to put together technical information for each of them, and write a description for the Switzerland Tourism website.
 A fun job.
 But the icing on the cake came last summer: I rode and shot a good number of these loops with my friend Luca.
-Head to the Grand Tours Project blog to read the story I wrote on this road trip.

 You will find a selection of these loops in the trip section of ALPSinsight, featuring photos, a description, technical information and tips.
 Their common denominator: they each feature at least one of the best cycling climbs in Switzerland.

 Here’s my take on five of these rides.

 I am based less than an hour away from Martigny in Canton Valais and this short but tough loop above the Rhone Valley is one of my favorite rides.
 I love the brief gravel section at the top of Col du Lein and the hair raising descent back into Martigny from the Col des Planches.
 My favorite time of the year to ride this loop is spring, when the high alpine passes are still closed.

 I have been riding in Switzerland for 35 years but somehow I had never climbed the Glaubenberg and the Glaubenbielen in the Prealps.
 I loved these quintessential Swiss passes: small roads, beautiful views and lots of friendly cows.
 This loop starts and finishes in the Entlebuch region, a UNESCO World Heritage site.

 3. Classic Passes of the Alpes Vaudoises